CCARA Club News

 Both Stan and Scott were open to questions from the club.
 Mike NF8U asked our guests about the pros and cons of registering the club as a charitable orgaization for tax purposes, and for being able to receive grant money.

-Refreshments were provided by the club and there was time for fellowship following the meeting.
+Refreshments were provided by AA8UA and AA8BN, and there was time for fellowship following the meeting.

 N8SY, N8BHL,W8FHF, N8IMW, and AA8BN